logv/sybil/README.md

   issue queries on them.
 No table creation, no schema design.
 Just throw data at it and query.
 If you were using NoSQL for analytics previously, sybil is probably for you
-* it's fast & sybil-threaded; table scans are done in parallel
+* it's fast & multi-threaded; table scans and aggregations are done in parallel
-* it's a command line program, not a server - memory is returned to the OS as soon as each query is done. the block by block execution model releases memory to the OS as soon as each block is finished processing, meaning memory stays under control
+* it's a command line program, not a server - memory is returned to the OS as soon as each query is done.
+A block by block execution model releases memory to the OS as soon as each block is finished processing, meaning memory stays under control
-* built in support for 3 query types: rollups (think group by with aggregates), time series (everyone loves time series) and raw sample queries
+* built in support for 3 query types: rollups (aka group by with aggregates), time series (everyone loves time series) and raw sample queries
 * full histograms and outliers can be calculated for any rollup